Helpful Links

 Examination procedures for online courses are addressed during the development of the course.
 For each assignment or examination, the instructor should explain the conditions under which the work is to be done and the consequences of violating these conditions.
 This is especially important in the case of “take-home” examinations, reports, and other out-of-class assignments.

 The Krieger School of Arts and Sciences and the Whiting School of Engineering have purchased school-wide subscriptions to the Turnitin.com Plagiarism Prevention Service.
 This service provides an easy to use method for instructors to check the content of papers for plagiarized material.
-The CER offers training and information about this service.
+The CTEI offers training and information about this service.
 Faculty can request a Turnitin account by sending an e-mail to [email protected].
-Additional information can be found at cer.jhu.edu/turnitin.
+Additional information can be found at ctei.jhu.edu/tools-and-tech/turnitin.